Conspiracy Theories: Why Do We Believe Them?

 Conspiracy theories can be a hard thing to take seriously.
 When we hear about people who believe in secret masterminds and global cover-ups, our instinctive behavior is to laugh it off.
 Through our pop culture, that’s what we’ve been doing for decades.

 Unfortunately, with the rise of social media, the spreading of misinformation, and the ever-present danger of COVID-19, how we view these conspiracies has changed.
-Not only is it easier than ever to create and spread a conspiracy theory, if you believe a lie about the pandemic, it could be dangerous to your own health and to others.
+Not only is it easier than ever to create and spread a conspiracy theory, but if you believe a lie about the pandemic, it could be dangerous to your own health and to others.

 So, what do we do?
 How do we save those stuck in conspiracy theory rabbit holes?
 Well, before we can help them, we have to understand why people believe in conspiracies in the first place.
 That’s what we’ll be addressing today.
-We’ll understand what makes these theories so appealing, how they manipulate our needs and desires and, most importantly, what they can teach us about the human mind.
+We’ll understand what makes these theories so appealing, how they manipulate our needs and desires, and, most importantly, what they can teach us about the human mind.
 Let’s get started.

 Reason #1: They Bring Peace of Mind